-Why do I feel comfortable recommending their protection?
-Because I’ve used Identity Guard for 4+ years now and I’m very happy with their service.
-They are super easy to work with and have all the coverage options I need.
+Why do I feel comfortable recommending their service?
+Because I’ve used Identity Guard for 7+ years now, they are super easy to work with and have all the coverage options I need.

 Membership organizations like AARP or Costco offer members-only discounted credit monitoring services.